-- Toss the calamari rings into the breadcrumb mixture; gently pressing to coat.
+- Toss the calamari rings into the breadcrumb mixture; gently press to coat.

 Step 5.
 Cook the Calamari in an Air Fryer

-Preheat the air fryer to 400°F. Lightly grease the air fryer basket with cooking spray.
+Preheat the air fryer to 400°F. Lightly grease the air fryer basket with oil.
 Place the calamari rings in a basket, in a single layer.
 Do not overcrowd the pan, work in multiple batches if needed.

 Please note, air fryer basket tends to cook foods a little faster than the air fryer oven.
 In this recipe, I cooked the calamari in my Gourmia 8Qt Air Fryer